paasmaker/paasmaker/documentation/source/user-howto-php-wordpress.rst

 You will need to make sure that the bucket endpoint matches where you created the Amazon S3 bucket.

+The WPRO plugin is a drop in replacement for all your media.
+So, for development when you're using the development directory mode, you could leave it disabled, and just enable it on the production system.

 Be sure to check in the plugin files once you're happy.

 Going into production